Julietbobo/MySQL-Product-sales-analysis/README.md

 #### 3.Year over year product performance analysis
 #### 4.Part of whole analysis
 - I analysed product performance relative to all products by revenue and quantity ordered for the different product categories and product lines.
+- I used left join inorder to connect the fact table to the products table and subqueries to get a combined table.
+The concat function helped in adding the percent symbol (%)
 - ##### by quantity ordered and category

 ```